LucasVeras0812/LucasVeras0812/README.md

 👀 I’m interested in Back-End

-🌱 I’m currently learning Kotlin and Phyton
+🌱 I’m currently learning MySQL/Phyton/JS/PHP

 📫 How to reach me